Skip to content

 4. Have a page for reviews of your books, excerpts of your books, testimonials, illustrations, awards, etc. You can also link to interviews others have done about you and your books.
 (This is where a separate site for each book comes in handy.)

 5. Offer a resources and/or tools page.
-The visitor will appreciate this and hopefully share your site with others and link back to it.
+The visitor will appreciate this and, hopefully, share your site with others.
+As a bonus, they may link back to your site.

 6. Get a book trailer or video on your site.
 Mix it up.
 People love visuals.

-Using these tips will help you create a focused and reader/search engine optimized children’s writing website.
+Using these tips will help you create a focused children’s writing website that’s reader and search engine optimized.

 MORE ON WRITING FOR CHILDREN